 This is a technical attribute that you don’t necessarily need to delve into, but it helps differentiate carbon steel as opposed to other types of steel and iron.
 The metallurgical details here aren’t necessarily important, but understanding this difference will help us to decide between a cast iron or a carbon steel wok.

-Weight and Storage
+Weight and Storage of the different Woks

 This point about carbon leads right into our first factor, weight.
 Since carbon steel is extremely sturdy, it doesn’t take a lot of material to make a solid wok.
 Plus, the more carbon you add to a steel, the heavier it gets.
 Carbon steel woks will be on the very light side, with only aluminum coming in as lighter.